DEGIRO Account Types: Basic vs Custody

 • You open a Basic profile by default.

-• Securities lending is a separate opt-in — verify your settings.
+• Securities lending is a separate opt-in, off by default, offered in the Netherlands, Spain, Switzerland and Italy only — verify your settings.

 • Basic is right for most long-term ETF investors.